cryptomator/cryptomator-ios/README.md

 Cryptomator for iOS is available on the App Store: [Download Cryptomator for iOS](https://itunes.apple.com/app/cryptomator/id953086535)

+If you're looking for the "new" app with Files integration and would like to report an issue, check out the other repository: https://github.com/cryptomator/ios

 ## Open Core

 Cryptomator for iOS is an _open core_ project.
 This repository is used for collecting issues regarding the iOS app of Cryptomator.